nick-gravgaard/essemble/README.md

 ### Putting Essemble in your PATH

 Unless you don't mind specifying it's exact location every time you run it, you'll want to include Essemble's directory in your path.
-You should add a line like this `export PATH=$PATH:/wherever/you/put/essemble` to your shell's start up script (by default~/.bashrc on Ubuntu, or ~/.bash_profile on the Mac).
+You should add a line like `export PATH=$PATH:/wherever/you/put/essemble` to your shell's start up script (by default ~/.bashrc on Ubuntu, or ~/.bash_profile on the Mac).

 ## How to use